bigbadraj/Basic-Python-Web-Scraping/README.md

 # Basic-Python-Web-Scraping

-This code scrapes the table from https://webpages.charlotte.edu/mscipion/ using python.
-However, I will admit, it is a website made specifically for this school assingment so I doubt it's results are terribly useful for you.
+This code scrapes the table from https://webpages.charlotte.edu/mscipion/ using Python.
+However, the website was created specifically for this school assignment so I doubt its results will be very useful to you.